SEI-ATL-3-8/dino-creatures/README.md

 ### Setup

 - `npm init -y`
-- `npm i -g nodemon`
-- `npm i express pg sequelize body-parser rowdy-logger`
+- `npm i express pg sequelize rowdy-logger`
 - add a `.gitignore` and add node_modules and or config to it
 - in your package.json add these to the scripts after "test"
 - <pre>